Download the latest version of the PIX4Dscan app for iOS and Android.

 - Ensure the minimum drone battery level to start a mission is correctly set.

 - Ensure the signal lost action is defined correctly.

 - Ensure the RTH height is set correctly.
-Notice that later on while defining the mission settings, if the point of interest maximum height is detected as higher than the RTH height, the user is asked to confirm this value again.
+Notice that later on while defining the mission settings, if the position of the drone while setting the point of interest center is detected as higher than the RTH height, the user is asked to confirm this value again.

-- Ensure the maximum flight altitude is set correctly in the vendor app.
+- Ensure the maximum flight altitude and geofencing are set correctly in the vendor app.

 After setting the Safety and Security checks, the user is ready to start flying.

-- Tap to create a new mission.
-The mission selection window will open.
+- Tap from the map view to create a new project.

 When selecting cell tower, orbit, or cylinder missions: